stephanemartinw/responsible-wordpress-with-tachyons/README.md

 * A fully customizable navigation menu.
 * A three widgets footer.
 * Some options (to be extended) via the theme customizer.
+* The meta Description tag is added automatically to pages via the 'description' custom field.

 Note : the theme has still to be modified to support blog websites.